Nabcellent/blog-microservices/README.md

 # blog-microservices

-A simple blog app to aid in learning about the microservices architecture using NodeJs and a simple React app.
+A simple blog app to aid in learning about the microservices' architecture using NodeJs and a simple React app.
 Pretty awesome.

-### TOOLS USED
+### TOOLS USED AND LEARNT
+* Kubernetes
+* Minikube - `Linux specific`
+* Docker